Canada national cricket team: Late 19th century

 George Parr led an English team to Canada in 1859, which was the first ever international cricket tour.
 A product of the tour was a book by Fred Lillywhite entitled The English Cricketers' Trip to Canada and the United States, published the following year.
-On the tour, which also ventured into the US, the team won all five official matches against a 22 of Lower Canada (by 8 wickets at Montreal, Quebec on 26 October – 27 September), a 22 of the United States (by an innings and 64 runs at Hoboken, New Jersey on 3–5 October), a different 22 of the United States (by 7 wickets at Philadelphia on 10–12 October), a 22 of Lower Canada (by 10 wickets at Hamilton, Ontario on 17–19 October) and a further 22 of the United States (by an innings and 68 runs at Rochester, New York on 21–25 October).
+On the tour, which also ventured into the United States, the team won all five official matches against a 22 of Lower Canada (by 8 wickets at Montreal, Quebec on 26 October – 27 September), a 22 of the United States (by an innings and 64 runs at Hoboken, New Jersey on 3–5 October), a different 22 of the United States (by 7 wickets at Philadelphia on 10–12 October), a 22 of Lower Canada (by 10 wickets at Hamilton, Ontario on 17–19 October) and a further 22 of the United States (by an innings and 68 runs at Rochester, New York on 21–25 October).
 There were also some exhibition matches and two excursions to view the Niagara Falls.

 When Canada became a nation in 1867, cricket was so popular it was declared the national sport by John A. Macdonald, the first Prime Minister of Canada.
 The influence of baseball from the United States saw a decline in the popularity of cricket, despite tours from English and Australian teams.
 The third tour by an English team in 1872 featured none other than the famous W. G. Grace.
 The first Australian team to tour came in 1877, and they returned in 1893 beating Canada by an innings.
-Three games were played against Ireland between 1888 and 1890, Ireland winning one, with the other two drawn.
-A tour of North America by the Australians in 1913 saw two first-class games (both won by the tourists) against a combined Canada–USA team.
+Three games were played against Ireland between 1888 and 1890, with Ireland winning one, with the other two drawn.
+A tour of North America by the Australians in 1913 saw two first-class games (both won by the visitors) against a combined Canada–U.S. team.
 The second of these, played at Rosedale, Toronto, was the first first-class match played in Canada.